 Trending Topic

 Russia is back.
-After two decades of – checkered – attempts at rapprochement between the West and Russia, the Russian leadership has opted for a more confrontational and assertive foreign and security policy.
-All along Europe’s periphery, Russia is once again a factor to be reckoned with, even for the Netherlands (trade, cyber, Art 5, political influence, etc.),
+After two decades of, albeit checkered, attempts at rapprochement between the West and Russia, the Russian leadership has opted for a more confrontational and forceful foreign and security policy.
+Along Europe’s periphery, Russia is asserting itself aggressively and Europe once again faces war within its borders.
+Russia is a factor to be reckoned with, even for the Netherlands, on areas of cyber security, trade, and political influence.
+But, over the last few decades Western decision-makers have struggled to draw on a deep epistemic body of knowledge on Russia and it’s international thinking, RuBase attempts to rectify this.

 Latest Research